wp-plugins/cms-page-order/readme.txt

 = 0.1.1 =
 * Fixes a problem with permalinks not updating
-* Updated nestedSotrtable from 1.3.2 to 1.3.3
+* Updated nestedSortable from 1.3.2 to 1.3.3

 = 0.1 =
 * Some functions rewritten